 2.1 This report details the use of special urgency procedures to waive call-in for key decision made in accordance with the Special Urgency rules as set out in Paragraph 16 of the Access to Information Procedure Rules.
-This report contains information of decisions made for 2022 and 2023.
+This report contains information of decisions made for October to December 2023.
+A full history of the use of such provisions in 2022 and 2023 was provided to Council on 30th November 2023.